-Jacob had completely lost track of time and only now noticed that the sun was already quite low and the sky was slowly becoming gloomy.
+Jacob realized that he had lost track of time.
+The sun was already quite low in the sky and the field was getting dark.

-“Hello, little mouse,” he heard a deep voice say.
-“I’m up here.”
-Jacob looked up and saw, hanging from a mighty bare branch, a black creature he had never seen before in his life.
-The unknown creature spread its wings, making it seem even more imposing.
+Jacob looked up and saw an unfamiliar black creature hanging from a mighty bare branch.
+The unknown creature spread its wings, making it seem even more ominous.

-“Hello,” whispered Jacob, who was now getting a little scared.
+“Hello,” Jacob replied in a whisper.
+He was a little scared.
 “Who are you?”

-“I’m Carlo.
-You look like you’ve never seen a bat before.
+“I’m Carlo,” replied the voice.
+“And you look like you’ve never seen a bat before.
 Am I right?”

-Jacob sat under the big branch, completely excited, and he kept asking Carlo more and more questions.
-He learned from Carlo that bats don’t need their eyes at all in complete darkness.
-They only find their way around by using their ears.
-During the day, they sleep in caves or crevices.
+Jacob sat under the big tree, his fears forgotten, and asked Carlo many more questions.
+He learned that bats don’t use their eyes in complete darkness.
+They find their way around by using their ears.
+And during the day, they sleep in caves or crevices.

-While Carlo was telling about his many adventures and his many night flights, Jacob heard the calls of his mother from far away.
-Apparently, she was looking for him.
+As Carlo was telling Jacob about his many adventures on his night flights, Jacob heard his mother calling him from far away.
+She was looking for him.

-“Jacob, there you are at last,” squeaked the mother mouse.
-“What are you doing out here in the cornfield in this darkness?”
+“Jacob!
+There you are,” his mom squeaked as she entered the clearing.
+“What are you doing out in the cornfield so late?”

 On the way home, Jacob told his mother everything he had learned about bats.
-He absolutely had to tell his siblings about Carlo the next morning.
+He couldn’t wait to tell his siblings and friends about Carlo the next morning.
 After all, he now had a pilot for a friend.